kyunwang/arquaponics/README.md

 3. De Ceuvel wants to let the partners know what they are doing and how they are doing it.

 # Features
+The features we use for this application.
+* Augmented Reality (AR)
+  - we use AR to give this tour a bit more interactivity and understanding.
+With AR we can experience the data in a different way than a ~~just~~ dashboard.
+* Live Data (in AR).
+  - The live data in AR will show you _real time_ what is going on with that particular boat.
+As in consumption and what they gain from that boat.
+* Data on the website.
+  - With the new way of showing the data on the facility of De Ceuvel.
+You want to view the data later on with a bit more explanation.
+So there is a website that shows the data of others and explains that data with the story.

 # The data
 <!-- data life cycle? data retention/database ? -->